Seed (magazine)

 Seed (subtitled Science Is Culture; originally Beneath the Surface) is a defunct online science magazine published by Seed Media Group.
 The magazine looked at big ideas in science, important issues at the intersection of science and society, and the people driving global science culture.
 Seed was founded in Montreal by Adam Bly and the magazine was then headquartered in New York with bureaus around the world.
 May/June 2009 (Issue No. 22) was the last print issue.
 Content continued to be published on the website until its demise in 2012.

 Seed was a finalist for two National Magazine Awards in 2007 in the categories of Design and General Excellence (100,000 to 250,000), was the recipient of the Utne Independent Press Award, and was included in the 2006 Best American Science and Nature Writing anthology published by Houghton Mifflin and edited by Brian Greene.

 The magazine published original writing from scientists and science journalists.
 Scientists who contributed to the magazine include: James D. Watson, Freeman Dyson, Lisa Randall, Martin Rees, Steven Pinker, E.O.
 Wilson, and Daniel Dennett.
 Seeds design direction was created by Stefan Sagmeister.
 Jonah Lehrer also contributed features to Seed.

+Jeffrey Epstein and his associate Ghislaine Maxwell were board members of Seed Media Group when Stuart Pivar sued it and its ScienceBlogs contributor P.Z.
+Myers in 2007 for defamation.